 Nelson Mandela has inspired people not only with his work but also with his words.
 His autobiography, ‘Long Walk to Freedom’ provides knowledge and experience capable of shaping ideas.
 He wrote about his concern about equality for blacks in his book.

-Mandela wanted to spread peace, equality, and education and never gave up his devotion in doing so.
+Mandela wanted to spread peace, equality, and education and never gave up his devotion to doing so.
 Despite terrible provocations, he never gave up hope and stood by his principles.
 His writings and speeches have been collected in “I’m Prepared to Die”, “No Easy Walk to Freedom”, “The Struggle in My Life” and “In His Own Words”.

 Nelson Mandela, such a huge personality, died on 5 December 2013 at his home in Houghton, Johannesburg due to a lung infection.
 The people of South Africa consider him the ‘Father of the Nation’ and he is seen as the founder of Democracy, National Liberator, and Savior in South Africa.